pypsa-meets-earth/pypsa-earth/doc/tutorials/use-cases/4-generation-data.md

 Compare with the **2020 installed capacity** table in [Part 2](2-analyze-results.md).
 Coal and hydro are roughly the right order of magnitude; **gas** is often under-represented in global databases.
 The Part 2 **model** solar/wind totals were much higher than KEGOC because of **IRENA gap-fill and extendable build**, not because powerplantmatching had no renewables.

-!!! tip
-    The log file `logs/KZ/build_powerplants.log` shows how many plants survived the filter.
-After you change `powerplants_filter` in Step 3, check this log to confirm rows were dropped as expected.

 ---

 ## Step 2: Understand the defaults we are changing